University of Virginia secret societies: History

 The Eli Banana Society, established in 1878, represented a new kind of secret society at the university.
-The new "ribbon society" tended to operate as an upper-class society, drew its members from the "upper class", and sought to exercise control of other student groups such as the Jefferson Society.
+The new "ribbon society" tended to operate as an upper-class society, drew its members from the "upper class", and sought to exercise control over other student groups such as the Jefferson Society.
 Other ribbon societies included T.I.L.K.A., the Thirteen Club, the Lotus Society, the O.W.L. (a semi-secret society drawing its membership from the newspaper, magazine, and yearbook staff), the Zeta (later the Z Society), and O.N.E.

-The suppression of Eli Banana in 1894 and of the Hot Feet/IMP Society in 1908 coincided with the rise of academic societies, including the semi-secret Raven Society, whose members are initiated in a secret ceremony but is otherwise public.
+The suppression of Eli Banana in 1894 and of the Hot Feet/IMP Society in 1908 coincided with the rise of academic societies, including the semi-secret Raven Society, whose members are initiated in a secret ceremony but are otherwise public.
 At around the same time, the Seven Society, a group so secret that its members are not made known until their death, appeared.
 The Seven Society established a new model for secret society operation on Grounds.

-While the ribbon societies were observed to draw their membership from the fraternities, and the IMPs and Zs from the ribbon societies, the Seven Society's extreme secrecy meant that the society had no apparent formal connections to the social secret societies.
+While the ribbon societies were observed to draw their membership from the fraternities, and the IMPs, and Zs from the ribbon societies, the Seven Society's extreme secrecy meant that the society had no apparent formal connections to the social secret societies.
 At the same time, its exclusive focus on philanthropy meant that, unlike the Elis and Hot Feet, it functioned as an important contributor to the aims of the university.
-The Sevens tap not only student leaders, but also university administrators and high-profile personnel.
+The Sevens tap not only student leaders but also university administrators and high-profile personnel.
 They take their secrecy so seriously that they only tap individuals for membership at locations off Grounds.
 It has been suggested that the IMP Society is composed of the Sevens underlings.
-The other societies founded after 1905 likewise define themselves in relation to supporting the university, whether through recognizing notable or notorious individuals (P.U.M.P.K.I.N.s, 21 Society, Sons of Liberty) or upholding university traditions (Purple Shadows).
+The other societies founded after 1905 likewise define themselves as supporting the university, whether through recognizing notable or notorious individuals (P.U.M.P.K.I.N.s, 21 Society, Sons of Liberty) or upholding university traditions (Purple Shadows).
 The A.N.G.E.L.S.
 Society reaches out to students who may be struggling or those who display kindness or other laudable characteristics.

+Active societies

+The following is a list of notable secret societies at the University of Virginia, presented in alphabetical order.

+A.N.G.E.L.S.
+Society

+The A.N.G.E.L.S.
+Society was founded in 1998.
+It is "dedicated to reaching out to students and groups who display acts of kindness to their communities" by presenting them with a white rose and a letter of support.
+White roses are also presented to recognize "noble acts" on Grounds.

 Eli Banana Society

-The Eli Banana Society was established in 1878 as a "ribbon society".
-It was an upper-class society.
+The Eli Banana Society, or The Mystic Order of Eli Banana, was established in 1878 as a "ribbon society" because its members wore an identifying ribbon on their lapel.
+Historically, it was an upper-class society that recruited its members from fraternities.
+It is the oldest surviving secret society at the University of Virginia.